isc-projects/kea/doc/sphinx/arm/hooks.rst

    because the parameters specified for the library (or the files those parameters point to) may have changed.

-Since Kea-2.7.5, the server is able to load hooks specified only by name, if they reside in the default install location (the path is OS specific).
+Since Kea-2.7.6, the server is able to load hook libraries specifying only the binary name, if they reside in the default installation directory (the path is OS specific).
+The default hook libraries installation path is provided in the config report as "Hooks directory".

 ::